Intro to Computer Engineering

 Note the SerialPort constructor code sets the baud rate (feel free to leave it at the current 9600 baud), the rate at which your serial port expects data from your Arduino.

-Add a new writeByte() method to SerialComm.
-It can simply use the writeByte() method of SerialPort.
+Add a new writeByte() method to SerialComm that accepts as a parameter a single byte.
+It can simply use the writeByte() method of SerialPort to send the data to Arduino.

 Get User Input

 Open the HexTX.java (in the communication package).
-In this file you will read in a hexadecimal character (a “nibble”) from the user and send it to the Arduino.
+In this file you will read in a hexadecimal character (a “nibble”) between 0 and f from the user and send it to the Arduino.

 Notice a TODO comment inside the main method about gathering user input.
 Write the code for this portion of the studio there.